whatsupmailbox/whatsupmailbox.github.io/_posts/2017-05-18-Gentlemans-Box-Mens-Subscription-Jim-Beam-Black-Special-Edition-Box-May-2017-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** This month's collaboration with Jim Beam Black was so fun!
 I always love special edition/collab boxes as they bring out a different style than what the actual subscription box would normally do.
 And being that it's a collab with a liquor brand... well it probably made a lot of gentleman's day out there.
 We all know how a good glass of adult beverage after a long day's at work can be much needed and well deserved.
+Now if only they included a mini bottle of the bourbon in this box, wouldn't that be nice!
 As always, Gentleman's Box delivered on the value and products, and it certainly was a great special edition box.
 I hope they make these collabs more often as it's such a treat!

 Not a subscriber?
 You can [join here](http://gentlemansbox.pxf.io/c/164125/331548/5011) to start receiving their monthly gentleman accessories.
 And don't forget to use coupon code **SAVE5** to get $5 Off your first box!